life-itself/web3/notes/post-state-technocracy.md

     * Property rights over physical goods are not enforceable with cryptography.
     * Dispute resolution between humans can rarely, if ever, be reduced down to code.
     * We still need magistrates and courts.
-    * We still inevitably need a structure like a central bank.
+    * We still inevitably need a structure like a [central bank](../concepts/central-banks.md)
-    * How does this solve the public goods problem?
+    * How does this solve the [public goods problem](../concepts/public-goods-problem.md)?
 There appears to be no coherent connection between crypto coins and solutions to this problem.
     * Who will fix the potholes in the road?
 Why will they fix the potholes? c.f.
 [Cartmanland](https://en.wikipedia.org/wiki/Cartmanland)
 * **Claim 3:** "Modern nation states are simply too big".
   * There is a kernel of truth in all this, western democracies are slow and sclerotic and public trust in institutions is at an all time low.
 The Americans legitimately elected an imbecile to control their nuclear arsenal … things are clearly not working optimally in democracy.
-  * Infinite supply of whataboutisms talking about the genuine deficiencies in the American hegemony and rules based international order.
+  * Infinite supply of [whataboutisms](../concepts/whataboutism.md) talking about the genuine deficiencies in the American hegemony and rules based international order.
 * **Claim 4:** "Crypto is the smartest people in the world exiting into their own economy"
   * A tech-led plutocracy, not a utopia.
   *  The result would be an oligarchy: the technical elite and those with access to capital rule.
-* **Claim 5:** Web3 is a paradigm shift akin to the industrial revolution.
+* **Claim 5:** [web3](../concepts/web3.md) is a paradigm shift akin to the industrial revolution.
 Our current reading of economics is incommensurate with the inevitable new world order that will exist after blockchain and tokenization subsume all of human life.
   * This is a vision of the future detached from the lived experience and day to day economics of the vast majority of people globally.
   * We'll all be full-time FX traders at face value makes zero sense.
-Price discovery is important but who will smelt the aluminum for your MacBook?
+Price discovery is important but who will smelt the aluminium for your MacBook?
   * How will this new economy function when their financial system can't even be used to buy goods and services?
     * “Crypto doesn’t currently function as money, not because of technical or economics limitations, but because statists won’t give up their power.”
     * Doesn’t include the view that the economics of the system are wrong to give rise to a medium of exchange.